jberkel/supermarket/README.md

 Run:

     comments2form app_id form_key

 The initial import of comments will take a while, but subsequent runs will only add new comments to the form.
+Just stick the command in a crontab somewhere.

 ## Credits